 Swrve is excited to officially introduce our churn propensity capability, leveraging machine learning models that identify changes in customer behaviors to determine the churn propensity of each customer before they leave.
 We are excited to help brands deploy re-engagement strategies that reduce churn and, as a result, increase revenue.

-Being able to accurately predict the future is something that has usually been done by superhumans, like Destiny from X-Men, or Greek deities, like the Oracle of Delphi.
+So, what does this mean for brands?
+Well, being able to accurately predict the future is something that has usually only been done by superhumans, like Destiny from X-Men, or Greek deities, like the Oracle of Delphi.
 However, today’s combination of technological innovation and data analysis has added another to this category: the common marketer.
 And fortunately for us, this is firmly rooted in reality through Swrve.

 Being able to predict churn is exceedingly valuable to brands.
-Knowing which users are at most risk of abandoning your app enables you to take action to mitigate it, and as a 1% reduction in churn typically equals 5% increase in customer lifetime value, as well as the fact that it costs 5x more to acquire a new customer than it does to retain an existing one, this is something that all brands should be taking seriously.
+Knowing which users are at most risk of abandoning your app enables you to take action to mitigate it.
+A 1% reduction in churn typically equals 5% increase in customer lifetime value.
+Plus the fact that it costs 5x more to acquire a new customer than it does to retain an existing one means this is something that all brands should be taking seriously.